 - A gold square or rectangle tray, which adds a modern touch.

 - An antique tray with handles for a vintage look.

 - A tray with glass sides to show off the ornaments inside.

 For a simple, classic approach, fill a mercury glass vase with a selection of Christmas flowers.
 You can go with small, low arrangements or taller ones depending on what the rest of the table looks like.
 Again, you have plenty of options for mercury glass Christmas centerpiece ideas.
 A mercury glass trumpet vase is a sleek yet eye-catching choice, and a pedestal vase adds an antique flair to Christmas event décor.

 3. Tree Arrangement

 Anchor your centerpiece with many sizes of mercury glass Christmas trees.
 Using groupings of three trees pleases the eye.
 Add greenery, candles, lights, or other decorative elements around the base of the trees, or position them on a tray with faux snow covering them for a snowy tree scene.
 Create a monochromatic look with mercury ornament garland in the same color as the trees or add different colors for fun and festive flair.

 4. Candlelight Arrangement

-If you plan to feature votive candles in your centerpieces, display them in beautiful mercury glass candleholders or an intriguing candlelit display, use the mirrored tray as the base, with a variety of mercury glass candleholders in different heights, shapes, and sizes.
+If you plan to feature votive candles in your centerpieces, display them in beautiful mercury glass candle holders for an intriguing candlelit display, and use the mirrored tray as the base, with a variety of mercury glass candle holders in different heights, shapes, and sizes.